Should You Sell Your House Before or After Divorce? Ask the Experts

 - Once you start getting offers, you’ll face negotiations—not just with potential buyers, but with your spouse as well.
 Agreeing on a price and sale terms isn’t going to be easy—especially if you’re upside down on your mortgage or have other bills you hope the sale will cover.
 And if you’ve waited to sell the house until after the divorce, at least two of those bills will be from your respective attorneys—and that will take a big bite out of your profit.

 In fact, this last point is one of the biggest to consider if you’re leaning toward selling the home after the divorce.
-Yes, it may help to have lawyers working to equitably split all of the assets, particularly if there is contention between you and spouse.
+Yes, it may help to have lawyers working to equitably split all of the assets, particularly if there is contention between you and your spouse.
 But the end result is almost always less satisfying than before divorce attorneys got involved; one party tends to walk away with more than the other feels is deserved.

 Selling a house before divorce is almost always going to be the better option.